7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

           end).
 ```

 With that code, if register() throws an exception then the spawned process will fail (also taking down the process that called start/2).
-In summary, my start/2 function first checks if the name is registered, then spawns Fun, while the fix first spawns a wrapper fun that checks if the name is registerered, then executes Fun.
+In summary, my start/2 function first checks if the name is registered, then spawns Fun, while the fix first spawns a wrapper fun that checks if the name is registered, then executes Fun.

 I found the fix here: